hips-app/hips-back/README.md

 ```sh
 $ mvn spring-boot:run
 ```
-After the output stops, go to `localhost:8080` to be greeted by the app.
+After the output stops, go to `localhost:8080` you can start testing the API, using the following endpoints:

+- `POST` to `/signup` => Expects JSON object with fields `firstname`, `lastname`, `email`, `password` (all `string`s).
+Given that the email hasn't been used to create a user before, one will be created.
+For a `200 OK` response, the body is a JWT for authentication.